Davido: 2013–2016: Standalone releases, The Baddest and Son of Mercy

 On February 25, 2013, Davido released the Shizzi-produced track "Gobe".
 It was ranked second on Premium Times' list of the Top 10 songs of 2013.
 In a review for Vanguard newspaper, Charles Mgbolu said the song "exudes fun from start to finish".
-The music video for "Gobe" was recorded in South Africa by Godfather Productions.
-Davido announced on Twitter that "One of a Kind" would be released on May 13, 2013.
-The song was also produced by Shizzi.
-The video for "One of a Kind" was recorded and directed in South Africa by Tebza of Godfather Productions.
-It depicts a united Africa that is rich in culture and music.
+Godfather Productions recorded the song's music video in South Africa.
+Davido announced on Twitter "One of a Kind" would be released on May 13, 2013.
+Shizzl also produced the song.
+Tebza of Godfather Productions recorded and directed the song's music video in South Africa; it depicts a united Africa that is rich in culture and music.

 "Skelewu" was released on August 13, 2013.
 It was ranked fifth on Premium Times' list of the top 10 songs of 2013.
-Davido promoted "Skelewu" on August 18, 2013, by uploading an instructional dance video that was directed by Jassy Generation to YouTube.
-The video's release was accompanied by an announcement of a "Skelewu" dance competition.
-"Skelewu" was supported with two music videos.
-The first music video, directed by Sesan, was released on October 15, 2013.
+On August 18, 2013, Davido promoted "Skelewu" by uploading an instructional dance video to YouTube; the release was accompanied by an announcement of a "Skelewu" dance competition.
+"Skelewu" was supported with two music videos; the first was directed by Sesan and released on October 15, 2013.
 It was uploaded to YouTube using a parody account.
-Shortly after the video's release, Davido said someone betrayed him by releasing it and that he would make another video with Moe Musa, a UK based music video director.
-In a statement released by his team, Sesan said Davido was satisfied with his contributions to the music video; he also said it would be immature for Davido and his management to release inaccurate statements to defame his brand.
-The official music video for "Skelewu" was recorded and directed in London by Moe Musa, and was released in October 2013.
+Shortly after the video's release, Davido said someone betrayed him by releasing it and that he would make another video with Moe Musa, a UK-based music video director.
+Sesan criticized Davido and his management for releasing inaccurate statements.
+Moa Musa recorded and directed the official music video for "Skelewu" in London, and it was released in October 2013.

-On February 1, 2014, Davido released "Aye."
-The track was produced by T-Spize.
-The video for the song was directed by Clarence Peters and released on February 7, 2014.
-In the video, Davido plays a poor farmer who falls in love with the prince's fiancé.
+On February 1, 2014, Davido released "Aye", which was produced by T-Spize.
+The song's music video was directed by Clarence Peters and released on February 7, 2014.
+In the video, Davido plays a poor farmer who falls in love with a prince's fiancé.
 Davido's collaborative single with South African duo Mafikizolo, titled "Tchelete (Goodlife)", was released on April 30, 2014.
 It was produced by Oskido and Shizzi, and distributed by MTN's Play and Callertunez platforms.
-Prior to recording "Tchelete (Goodlife)", Davido networked with Mafikizolo at MTN Nigeria's Elite Night event in December 2013.
-The music video for "Tchelete (Goodlife)" was recorded and directed by Twenty Twenty Media.
+Davido networked with Mafikizolo at MTN Nigeria's Elite Night event in December 2013.
+The song's music video was recorded and directed by Twenty Twenty Media.
 Oskido and Uhuru made cameo appearances in the video.